 Factory ammunition is still readily available and many great rifles, like the Marlin 336, are still manufactured in .35 Remington.

 While it is relatively popular in Europe, the 9.3x62mm Mauser is one of the most underrated rifle cartridges in North America.
 This is a shame because the 9.3x62mm Mauser is one of the best all-around hunting cartridges in the world.
 It delivers about 90 percent of the power of the .375 H&H Magnum with less recoil and fits in a standard length (instead of a magnum length) rifle action.
 This makes it an extremely versatile rifle cartridge.

-Shooting appropriate bullets, a rifle chambered in 9.3x62mm Mauser is suitable for hunting everything from the smallest of the Tiny 10 species of antelope all the way up to the biggest eland.
-It will also certainly work on large, thick-skinned dangerous game and hunters armed with the 9.3x62mm Mauser have killed thousands of buffalo and elephant over the last century.
+Shooting appropriate caliber bullets, a rifle chambered in 9.3x62mm Mauser is suitable for hunting everything from the smallest of the tiny 10 species of antelope all the way up to the biggest eland.
+It will also certainly work on large, thick-skinned dangerous game, and hunters armed with the 9.3x62mm Mauser have killed thousands of buffalo and elephant over the last century.

 Even though it is one of the most underrated rifle cartridges in the United States, factory loaded 9.3x62mm Mauser ammunition is fortunately readily available (though not exactly plentiful).
 The same thing goes for rifles chambered in the cartridge.
 So, if you want a great all-around hunting rifle and you don't like being in the mainstream, then the 9.3x62mm Mauser is the perfect choice for you.

 The .375 H&H Magnum is the standard by which most dangerous game cartridges are measured.
 The fact it has been around for over 100 years and is still considered one of the best all-around cartridges for North American big game animals really says something.